SushilkumarDev/Java-for-beginners/01-IntroductionToJavaProgrammingWithJShell-MultiplicationTable/README.md

 	- method_name is System.out.println
 	- value we want to print is "Welcome to Programming World"
 - System.out.println is an inbuilt method provide by Java.
 It prints the value passed to it to the console i.e. the screen in JShell!

+### Double Quotes
+Any thing in double quote is considered as text.
+This is called a String Literal.

+System.out.println(Welcome to Programming World)

+System.out.println("Welcome to Programming World")

+Puzzles
+- Different Case - System.out.println("welcome to programming world")

+Exercises
+- Print "Hello World"
+- Print "5 * 3"

+## Text vs Expression

+Let's make the computer do a few calculations for us.

+System.out.println("5 * 6");//Doesn't work

+System.out.println(5 * 6);//30

+Anything between quotes is taken as is.
+It is not computed.

+System.out.println(5 + 6);
+System.out.println(5 - 6);
+System.out.println(5 / 6); // Why is this Zero?
+Later

+Awesome isn't it?
+We have the computer doing some work for us.
+That's what programmers are supposed to do.
+Get the computer to do something useful for us.

+Do you know?
+- You have successfully executed more than 10 Java Statements in a very short span of time.
+That's because of the magic of a new Java 9 Feature - JShell.
+Without JShell, getting started would've been more difficult

+Tip
+- Programming is all about understand what, why and how of what we do.
+It is not sufficient to say it works.
+You should be able to explain How it works?
+Why it works?
+To do this, start questioning everything.
+I mean E V E R Y T H I N G!

+Exercise
+- Try to print a simple math table executing individual statements
+  	- System.out.println(5 * 1)
+  	- System.out.println(5 * 2)
+  	- System.out.println(5 * 3)

+## More advanced System.out.println

+I want to print 5 table in this format
+5 * 1 = 5

+We have to write - System.out.println("5 * 1 = 5")

+This is not fun.
+Computer is not calculating it for us!
+How to get it to calculate and print the value for us?

+We will use a new function printf.

+However printf has a few constraints
+- System.out.printf("5 * 1 = 5") //No new line
+- System.out.printf("5 * 1 = 5") //It returns a value
+- System.out.printf("5 * 1 = 5").println() //Avoids all complication around it - This is called chaining of calls.
+Don't worry about it for now!

+You can ask - why are we using printf?
+Because, it has an additional feature.

+System.out.printf("5 * 1 = %d", 5 * 1).println();
+System.out.printf("5 * 2 = %d", 5 * 2).println();

+Now we got the computer do some calculations for us!
+That's cool.

+Each of the values we send to printf are called parameters.

+How about replacing the other things in the String (Any text within quotes is called a String) with a variable too?
+System.out.printf("%d %d %d", 1 , 2 , 3 ).println();

+System.out.printf("%d * %d = %d", 5 , 6 , 5 * 6 ).println();
+System.out.printf("%d * %d = %d", 5 , 7 , 5 * 7 ).println();

+Let's do a quick review
+- In built method
+- Literal
+- Passing Parameters

+Exercise
+- Adding three numbers 5 + 6 + 7 = 18